cmeng-git/atalk-android/README.md

 * Support Stickers, Bitmoji and Emoji rich content sharing via Google Gboard
 * Send and receive files for all document types and images with thumbnail preview and gif animation
 * Auto accept file transfer with max file size option
-* Implement fault-tolerance file transfer to ease and enhance file sharing reliability
+* Implement fault-tolerance file transfer algorithm, via Jingle File Transfer, Legacy In-Band/SOCK5 Bytestreams and HttpFileUpload protocols to ease and enhance file sharing reliability
 * Enhance and harmonize UI for file sharing in chat and chatRoom
 * Support share, quote and forward of messages and media with previews prior to sending
 * Support multi-instances of audio media player with functions: Play, Pause, Resume, Stop and Seek